Dualxyz/LOLGameNotifier/README.md

 ## To-do list:
 - Add multi user search.
 - Make the result output on discord prettier.
-- Add the division of all the names.
+- Add the division of all the players in the game.
 - Add a recently played with section.
 - Clean the code a little bit - but this is enough for the initial version.